CamClrt/FoodChoice/README.md

 `git clone git@github.com:CamClrt/FoodChoice.git` or `git clone https://github.com/CamClrt/FoodChoice.git`

-> How install and run the program
+> Execute with a virtual environment or install the package

 **With a virtual environment**

 Use [virtualenv](https://pypi.org/project/virtualenv/), in your current folder

+*For Mac OS, Linux and Windows*

+`pip install virtualenv`

+Install in the environment all the libraries required:
+`pip install -r requirements.txt`

+*For Mac OS or Linux*

+Create the virtual environment:
+`virtualenv -p python3 env`

 Activate the virtual environment:
 `source env/bin/activate`

-Install in the environment all the libraries required:
-`pip install -r requirements.txt`

 Launch the application:
+`python3 -m src.main`

+*For Windows*

+Create the virtual environment:
+`virtualenv -p $env:python3 env`

+Activate the virtual environment:
+`./env/scripts/activate.ps1`

+Launch the application:
-`python main.py`
+`python -m src.main`

+*For Mac OS, Linux and Windows*

 At the end, deactivate the virtual environment:
 `deactivate`

+If you need, remove it:
+`rm -rf env`

 ## 2. To use the program